 The positive effect of warm water causes, for example muscle relaxation, joint relief, edema reduction, suppression of stress hormones and blood flow increase.
 Thus, a number of indications, such as arthritis, edema, diseases of the rheumatic type, hypertension and psychosomatic disorders can be positively influenced.

-The German health system provides a “Kur” under two conditions: either for recovery from illness (rehabilitation), short Rehab or prevention.
+The German public health insurance provides a “Kur” under two conditions: either for recovery from illness (rehabilitation), short Rehab or prevention.
 A common case is the so-called “follow-up rehabilitation”.
 It is designed to help the patient to recover quickly after treatment in the hospital and to continue living independently.

 For this reason, cures are often prescribed after heart attacks or similarly serious illnesses and are paid for in their entirety, including accommodation and supplements.
 However, a cure can be approved even if there was no prior hospitalization.
 Because cures should help to control disease and to avoid aggravation.
 It was just thought of older people, because they should not come too early in adult care facilities, but live as long as possible in their own four walls.